microsoft/Application-Insights-Workbooks/CONTRIBUTING.md

     - If you are *not* a Microsoft employee, the quickest way is to [create a new issue][new-issue] and ask for contributor access.
 Please include all the relevant information about what you are trying to do and why, so we can direct your request to the appropriate teams.

-- To contribute your own examples, clone the repo, [create a new branch](#topic-branch), make your changes or additions, and then [submit a pull request](https://help.github.com/articles/about-pull-requests/).
+- To contribute your own examples, clone the repo, [create a new branch][topic-branch], make your changes or additions, and then [submit a pull request](https://help.github.com/articles/about-pull-requests/).

 - If you submit a pull request with new or significant changes, and you are not an employee of Microsoft, we'll add a comment to the pull request asking you to submit an online [CLA](https://cla.microsoft.com) (Contribution License Agreement).
 We'll need you to complete the online form before we can accept your pull request.